pablotcarreira/DjangoExtDirect/README.md

 ### Instalation.

-Put the **djxextdict** folder in you pythonpath or in your project tree.
+Put the **djextdirect** folder in you PYTHONPATH or in your project tree.

 ### Usage.